-This essay was written by Erin Coller with the support of Laura Trutoiu, Director of Research, and Sangeetha Iyer, ACD Scientific Advisor.
+This essay was written by Celeste Graham, ACD Director of Education, with the support of Sangeetha Iyer, ACD Scientific Advisor.

 #CreatineDecoded is a quarterly educational essay series that sheds light on research relevant for Cerebral Creatine Deficiency Syndromes (CCDS).
 The essays feature community contributors, often parents, who with the help of the ACD, explore in their own words the CCDS science you want to know more about.
 Have a topic in mind?
 Send suggestions to Laura Trutoiu, ACD Director of Research auract@creatineinfo.org.